LudicWorlds/quest3-mr-course-assets/README.md

 # quest3-mr-course-assets
- Unity assets supplementing my Youtube course: 'How to make a Mixed Reality app for the Quest 3'
+ Unity assets to supplement my Youtube tutorial series: 'How to make a Mixed Reality app for the Quest 3'